-Schulein focuses on SEL in his work with children and youth.
-He recalls how as a parent and in working with parents that “one of the greatest satisfactions is watching your children learn to face and handle something.”
+Dr. Offenwanger focuses on social emotional health in her work with children and youth.
+She recalls how as a parent and in working with parents that “one of the best satisfactions is watching your children learn to problem solve and express themselves.”

-Schulein and his colleagues blend VIVID into work with these SEL competencies:
+Dr. Offenwanger and her colleagues blend VIVID into work with these SEL competencies:

 Helping kids look at things from another person’s point of view – “put yourself in their shoes” – is critical to learning how to get along.
 It’s a foundation for empathy which supports healthy relationships throughout life.

 “Social interactions provide the foundation for natural learning and consequences.
 In-person social interactions allow for nonverbal cues to be noticed more regularly and for us to see how our actions affect others.
 If we say something mean and see tears rolling down one’s cheek it hits differently when compared to typing words onto a screen and thinking that person can handle them,” Dr. Offenwanger said.